Susan Bergtraum, President

 Resident of East Williston UFSD

-Susan Bergtraum has been a Nassau BOCES Board member since 2006.
-She was elected vice president in July 2014 and formerly was district clerk.
+Susan Bergtraum has been a Nassau BOCES Board Member since 2006.
+She was elected President in July 2019 after holding the positions of Vice President and District Clerk.

 Bergtraum served as President, Vice President and Area 11 Director (representing Nassau County) of the New York State School Boards Association (NYSSBA).
 She chaired NYSSBA’s Policy and Bylaws Committee, the Operations Committee, the Awards Committee and a Task Force on Student Health and Safety.